-Remember this application had some major changes from previous versions.
-The golf club no longer propose to put the sludge dredged from the irrigation pond in the wetland adjacent to the Fanno Creek Trail.
-Instead, they propose stacking the fabric bags full of sludge in a 1.1-acre area cleared of all vegetation just to the west of the wetland.
-The volume is the same - 5300 cubic yards - but the bags will not be covered with soil.
+In summary, the golf club proposes stacking fabric bags full of sludge/dredge tailings from their irrigation pond in a 1.1-acre area cleared of all vegetation just to the west of the corresponding wetland.
+The 5300 cubic yards in bags will not be covered with soil.
 The 7-12’ pile will be visible from the trail from SW 83rd Avenue to the east side of the wooden bridge at the pump station.

 We are a 501 (c) (3) nonprofit.